Great Turkish War: Reconquest of Hungary

 After the Ottoman army was defeated at Vienna, the Imperial army and its allied Polish troops began a counteroffensive to conquer Ottoman Hungary.
 After the Victory at Párkány in October 1683, Esztergom was forced to surrender after a short siege.

 Field Marshal Aeneas de Caprara defeated the Ottoman Army near the city of Kassa in 1685.
-After the Ottoman field army was defeated near Esztergom in 1685, the cities besieged by the Imperial forces could no longer count on relief. Érsekújvár (Nové Zámky) fell on 19 August, soon afterwards also the places Eperjes, Kassa, and Tokaj.
+After the Ottoman field army was defeated near Esztergom in 1685, the cities besieged by the Imperial forces could no longer count on relief. Érsekújvár (Nové Zámky) fell on 19 August, soon afterwards also the places Eperies, Kaschau, and Tokaj.

 In 1686, two years after an unsuccessful siege of Buda, a renewed European campaign was started to enter Buda.
 In June 1686, the Duke of Lorraine besieged Buda (Budapest), the centre of Ottoman Hungary and the old royal capital.
 After resisting for 78 days, the city fell on 2 September, and Turkish resistance collapsed throughout the region as far away as Transylvania and Serbia.

 In 1687, the Ottomans raised new armies and marched north once more.
 However, Charles V, Duke of Lorraine intercepted the Turks at the Second Battle of Mohács and avenged the loss inflicted over 160 years ago by Suleiman the Magnificent.
 Such was the scale of their defeat that the Ottoman army mutinied—a revolt which spread to Constantinople.
 The Grand Vizier, Sarı Süleyman Pasha, was executed and Sultan Mehmed IV deposed.

 Only when the Ottomans suffered yet another disastrous battle at the Battle of Zenta in 1697 did they sue for peace; the resulting Treaty of Karlowitz in 1699 secured territories, the rest of Hungary and overlordship of Transylvania for the Austrians.
 Throughout Europe Protestants and Catholics hailed Prince Eugene of Savoy as "the savior of Christendom".